 Simon and Jane Collins joined the partnership and continued to build on earlier success in a variety of ways.

-Diversification - Given the fortunate location of the business within the M11 motorway corridor growth area, and with close proximity to both London and Stansted airport, the redundant farm buildings from livestock and potato production have been converted into a wide range of over 50 business units as storage warehouses; and for light to medium industrial use to serve the business community.
+Commercial & Diversification - Given the fortunate location of the business within the M11 motorway corridor growth area, and with close proximity to both London and Stansted airport, the redundant farm buildings from livestock and potato production have been converted into a wide range of over 50 business units as storage warehouses; and for light to medium industrial use to serve the business community.

 2007 saw the conversion of a range of redundant Victorian courtyard buildings into 9 high grade office units.